ashvardanian/StringZilla/README.md

 ### Basic Usage with C++ 11 and Newer

-There is a stable C++ 11 interface available in ther `ashvardanian::stringzilla` namespace.
+There is a stable C++ 11 interface available in the `ashvardanian::stringzilla` namespace.
 It comes with two STL-like classes: `string_view` and `string`.
 The first is a non-owning view of a string, and the second is a mutable string with a [Small String Optimization][faq-sso].